Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/share-images.md

 To find detailed instructions, how to Install and configure OpenStack CLI, see the article: [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/)
 {{% /notice %}}

-- place RC File of the created CLI User, named *dev1CLIuser*, to your Virtual Machine and execute it starting with dot:
+- use CLI User named *dev1CLIuser* created in the Project-1 - place RC File of the created CLI User to your Virtual Machine and execute it starting with dot:
     `vi dev1-openrc`
     `. dev1-openrc`